ShayCrane/201-Reading-Notes/Class09.md

 1. Consistency counts (re: format, make a template); and
 1. It's about the audience (write for easy understanding for the audience of the SOP).

+### Things I want to know more about

+- I would like to see example templates of SOP's for various kinds of organizations.